Criminal Investigation Division

 CID is responsible for Sex Offender Registration Program and the investigation of sex offenders who fail to comply with their requirements.

-The divisions 3 civilians are coordinators for the Guadalupe County Crime Stoppers program.
+The division has three civilians who in addition to their regular duties are coordinators for the Guadalupe County Crime Stoppers program.

 68-A Vehicle Inspections